 Developing a Collaborative Approach to Human Rights Impact Assessments

-CCSI, the Sciences Po Law School Clinic, and the Danish Institute for Human Rights have developed a collaborative approach to human rights impact assessments (HRIAs) of private sector investment projects.
-HRIAs have become increasingly prominent in recent years, particularly as companies focus on conducting human rights due diligence and communities seek to better understand the actual or potential impacts of business activities on their lives and livelihoods.
-Yet one specific challenge that has been identified is the frequent lack of trust between communities and companies, which often extends to distrust of HRIAs that “the other side” has initiated, rendering the results highly contentious and potentially ineffective.
+CCSI, in partnership with the Sciences Po Law School Clinic and the Danish Institute for Human Rights, has developed a collaborative approach to human rights impact assessments (HRIAs) of private sector investment projects.
+Although HRIAs have become increasingly prominent in recent years, one specific challenge is the frequent lack of trust between communities and companies, which often extends to distrust of HRIAs that “the other side” has initiated.
+A collaborative approach to HRIAs provides an avenue to jointly undertake an HRIA that is considered credible by all sides and that helps to address the power imbalances that often exist between companies and communities around private sector projects.
 This discussion paper sets out a robust model for a collaborative approach to HRIAs that involves project-affected people and the company, and potentially other stakeholders such as the host government, in jointly undertaking an HRIA that is considered credible by all sides and can help to address the power imbalances that often exist between companies and communities around private sector projects.
+The discussion paper is also summarized in this briefing note.

 Following the publication of the discussion paper in March 2017, CCSI, the Sciences Po Law School Clinic, and the Danish Institute for Human Rights are now seeking to identify opportunities to pilot this approach.